Development and Transportation Projects

 - Project Type: New construction

-(Last updated: September 2019) The owner of 1110 Fisher Avenue property filed another development proposal with the City of Ottawa, this time for a 9-storey apartment building, containing 62 residential units and 3 levels of undergraound parking with 65 parking spaces.
+(Last updated: February 2020) The owner of 1110 Fisher Avenue property has filed a second development proposal with the City of Ottawa, this time for a 9-storey apartment building, containing 62 residential units and 3 levels of underground parking with 65 parking spaces.
 The Zoning By-Law Amendment is to change the current zoning designation from Residential Third Density Zone, Subzone A, Exception 2229 (R3A ) to Residential Fifth Density Zone, Subzone B, Maximum height 32 metres (R5B H32), which would permit a mid-rise apartment building with a maximum height of 32 metres.
 A mid-rise apartment dwelling is defined as a 5- to 9-storey dwelling structure.

 1186 Shillington Avenue

 - Project Type: Addition to an already-existing building

 (Last updated: October 2019) This application is for adding a third storey to an existing

 2-storey apartment building, increasing the number of apartments from 8 to 16.

 (Last updated: February 2020) The Site Plan application is for building an infill, 3-storey low-rise apartment building to the east of the existing apartment building at 1295 Summerville.
 The new building will contain 18 new units.

 1305 Summerville Avenue